 # Approval Flows

-When a Bitcoin L1 deposit with `zeroconfEnabled=true` receives an instant-credit offer, the order enters `awaiting_approval` with a pending `zeroconfOffer`.
+When an eligible Bitcoin L1 deposit receives an instant-credit offer, the order enters `awaiting_approval` with a pending `zeroconfOffer`.
 Use the endpoints below to accept or decline.
 See [Order Lifecycle](/products/orchestration/order-lifecycle) for the full state machine and [ZeroConf](/products/orchestration/zeroconf) for how instant credit works.

 <Note>